lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/free-energy-calculation.rst

     of ethanol in the direction normal to a crystal solid surface (here made of sodium chloride).
     Find the |topology-ethanol|, |parameter-ethanol|, and a |input-ethanol|.

+    The PMF normal to a wall indicates the free energy of adsorption, which is calculated from the difference between the PMF far from the surface, and the PMF at the wall.

 .. figure:: ../figures/level3/free-energy-calculation/ethanol-light.png
     :alt: Ethanol molecule next to NaCl
     :class: only-light